 Please note the following when interpreting the year ending June 2016 results.

 1. Due to the change in methodology from January 2014, these results should be used with caution when making comparisons to years prior to 2014.
 Therefore when interpreting the results:

-- Growth in expenditure, visitors and nights continues for Victoria, however below national average increases.
+- Expenditure, visitors and visitor nights in Victoria continue to grow, however behind national average increases.

 - Growth in visitors and spend strengthens for regional Victoria.
-Regional Victoria recorded an increase in visitors (+8.6% to 14.1 million) and expenditure (+4.7% to $5.1 billion), with both increases below the national averages.
-The overnight expenditure result in regional Victoria was primarily driven by the intrastate market (+9.2%) while the interstate market decreased (-6.8%) year-on-year.
+Regional Victoria recorded an increase in visitors (+5.4% to 13.9 million) and expenditure (+4.1% to $5.1 billion), with both increases below the national regional averages (+6.8% and +6.4% respectively).
+Overnight expenditure growth in regional Victoria was driven by the intrastate market (+6.3%), while interstate overnight expenditure remained flat (+0.4%) year-on-year.

 - Daytrip expenditure in Victoria increases marginally.
 Daytrip expenditure in Victoria of $4.6 billion grew marginally over the year (+0.5%).
 This was behind the national average (+7.1%) and key competitors Queensland and NSW, which both experienced growth.
 This marginal increase in daytrip expenditure was driven by Melbourne (+2.7%) and offset by a decline in regional Victoria (-1.0%).
 Despite the decline in daytrip spend, daytrip visitors to/within Victoria increased year-on-year (+5.6%), however growth was below the national average of 10.6%.